stereobooster/react-snap/Readme.md

 Pre-renders web app into static HTML.
 Uses headless chrome to pre-render.
 Crawls all available links starting from the root.
 Heavily inspired by [prep](https://github.com/graphcool/prep) and [react-snapshot](https://github.com/geelen/react-snapshot), but written from scratch.
 Uses best practices to get best loading performance.

-## Features

-- Does not depend on React.
+**Does not depend on React**.
 The name is inspired by `react-snapshot` and because the initial goal was to enable seamless integration with `create-react-app`.
 Actually, it works with any technology.
 Thinking about changing the name.

+## Features

 - Enables SEO (google, duckduckgo...) and SMO (twitter, facebook...) for SPA.
 - Works out-of-the-box with [create-react-app](https://github.com/facebookincubator/create-react-app) - no code-changes required.
 - Uses real browser behind the scene, so no issue with unsupported HTML5 features, like WebGL or Blobs.